This website uses cookies to ensure you get the best experience.

 Make sure to not only visit the main park or Parque Principal with the adjacent San Servacio church but also the Convent of San Bernardino de Siena.
 By the way: Right next to the main park you can find the food market where you can get a delicious first taste of Mexican cuisine.

-How to get from Cancun to Valladolid on public transport:
+How to Get from Cancun to Valladolid by Public Transport:

 ADO buses from Cancun airport run here frequently.
 Travel time is around 2 hours.